-i Residential Activities within Activity Area 3
+i Residential Activities in Activity Area 3

-Residential activities within Activity Area 3 after [that date 10 years after the date this plan change is made operative].
+Residential activities in Activity Area 3 after [that date 15 years after the date this plan change is made operative].

 The provisions of this zone relevant to residential activities carried out within Activity Area 2b shall apply to residential activities carried out under this rule.